 North Ridge, Class 1 or 2

-I parked at the Bender Creek Trailhead on the Blacks Creek Road.
-The trail follows FST-300 southeast to FST-311 in 4.3 up and down miles.
-FST-300 is a heavily used, well made trail complete with bridges.
+I parked at the Bender Creek trailhead on Blacks Creek Road.
+The trail follows FST-300 southeast to FST-311 in 4.3 up-and-down miles.
+FST-300 is a heavily-used, well-made trail complete with bridges.

-From the TH the trail climbs out of Woods Creek, crosses a ridge and drops into Bender Creek.
+From the trailhead, the trail climbs out of Woods Creek, crosses a ridge and drops into Bender Creek.
 It then climbs out of Bender Creek, crosses another ridge, drops briefly into an unnamed drainage, climbs once again over another ridge and then drops into Jack Creek.
-The trail then drops down Jack Creek to Flat Creek.
+The trail then follows Jack Creek down to Flat Creek.
 The trail turns up Flat Creek.
 Follow the trail up Flat Creek to the signed junction for FST-311.

-FST-311 is a steep, repeat steep, trail which climbs up to within 150 feet of the summit of Bender Peak where it meets FST-310.
-Turn east and follow FST-310 south to Flat BM’s north ridge where an unofficial trail leads quickly to the summit.
-You can shorten the hike by leaving the trail before the north ridge and climbing up the steep, grassy slope to the ridge top.
+FST-311 is a STEEP trail that climbs up to within 150 feet of the summit of Bender Peak where it meets FST-310.
+Turn east and follow FST-310 south to Flat Benchmark’s North Ridge where an unofficial trail leads quickly to the summit.
+You can shorten the hike by leaving the trail before the North Ridge and climbing up the steep, grassy slope to the ridge top.